 The majority of the average individual’s life is spent at work, earning and providing for themselves and their families.

 Inevitably, with that much time spent at the workplace, injuries while working are likely to occur at some point.
-Luckily, there is a state-run insurance program known as Workers’ Compensation, which provides wage replacement and medical benefits for injured employees.

 Please don’t hesitate to contact an experienced workers’ compensation attorney for assistance.